Rendering paginated data is a very common UI pattern and in React Query, it "just works" by including the page information in the query key:

 Consider the following example where we would ideally want to increment a pageIndex (or cursor) for a query.
 If we were to use

-useQuery, it would technically work fine, but the UI would jump in and out of the
+useQuery, it would still technically work fine, but the UI would jump in and out of the

 loading states as different queries are created and destroyed for each page or cursor.
-By using
+By setting